AlexanderAuAY/Alex-Au---Website/README.md

  </body>
 </html>
 ```
 This module was useful to learn how to expand the interactivity of a website albeit in basic ways.
-This module and the next one have a realy great form of progression to them which made it easy to follow and easy to learn, so I ended up having a really good grasp for on this forthe future.
+This module and the next one have a realy great form of progression to them which made it easy to follow and easy to learn, so I ended up having a really good grasp for on this for the future.
 Overall, not much had a large impact on me during this module but I still found it enjoyable.

 [Back to the Table of Contents](#start)